Join us to celebrate the craft of woodworking

 With Georgy Metichian

-Learn traditional carving techniques in this 2-day course, exploring historic methods used in furniture and architectural decoration.
+Develop traditional woodcarving skills in this two-day course, focusing on carving classical ornament used in furniture and architectural work.

 Two-day course options: